sahkaman/opintojaksokuvaus-jamk/TTTW0220 Tietoverkkojen palvelunlaadun suunnittelu.md

 Good 3:
 The student shows in a theory exam that he or she knows and understands Quality of Service in data networks well.
-The student can design the Quality of Service settings needed in data networks.
+The student can design the Quality of Service settings needed in data networks versatilely.

 Satisfactory 2:
-The student shows in a theory exam that he or she knows and understands basics of Quality of Service in data networks.
+The student shows in a theory exam that he or she knows and understands the basics of Quality of Service in data networks.
 The student can design the basic Quality of Service settings needed in data networks.

 Sufficient 1: